JulienLebranchu/ird-beamer-theme/README.md

 ## IRD

-This theme is a fork of Metropolis.
+This theme is a fork of Metropolis to fit in with IRD's visual identity.

 **IMPORTANT NOTICES FOR VERSION 1.0**